 The newly-turned eleven-year-old gamely followed the man- Hagrid- through the Alley and made sure to keep his eyes and ears open throughout the trip.

 "Hello beautiful."
-He said to the Snowy Owl, "I'm Harry.
+He cooed to the Snowy Owl, amber eyes watching him intently.
+"I'm Harry.
 I won't be going to Hogwarts, though.
 I'm going to see the world.
-Would you mind being my animal Partner anyways?"
+Would you mind being my Animal Partner anyways?"

 The regal owl ruffled her feathers and gave him an indignant stare, and Harry felt a small pang of loss.
 "Oh, ok.
-I'm sorry that you won't be going with me-OW!"
+I'm sorry that you won't be going with me- ouch!"

 The owl had reached forward and bit down hard enough on his ear to draw blood, and the Sky Pacifier flared.

 When the light died down Harry looked and saw that the lovely Snowy Owl had changed.
-She was still just as lovely, but now she had orange veins in her pristine feathers- particularly in her predominate wing and tail ones- and her eyes were now a deeper amber.
-"Coo."
-She said smugly.
+She was still just as lovely, but now she had orange veins in her pristine feathers- particularly in her predominate wing and tail ones- and her eyes were now a deeper shade of amber.

 The owl preened.